 After her turn in Wolf, it looks as if Robbie’s ready to take on a comedic gig, as the part she’s eyeing in The Taliban Shuffle sounds rather caricature-ish.
 According to THR, she’ll play “a blond, gorgeous and hard-core on-air news anchor who befriends Baker (Fey) in Afghanistan. »

 Margot Robbie looks ready to reteam with her “Focus” directors Glenn Ficarra and John Requa: The “The Wolf of Wall Street” actress is in talks to join Tina Fey in their next pic, “The Taliban Shuffle.”

 Paramount is distributing with Fey and Lorne Michaels producing.

-No director is attached.
-Barker’s memoir, titled “The Taliban Shuffle: Strange Days in Afghanistan and Pakistan,” recounts her years as a journalist in Afghanistan and Pakistan after arriving in the the region in 2002.
+The film is based on Kim Barker’s memoir, “The Taliban Shuffle: Strange Days in Afghanistan and Pakistan,” which recounts her years as a journalist in Afghanistan and Pakistan after arriving in the region in 2002.

 Robert Carlock of “30 Rock” wrote the adaptation.

 Robbie is about to wrap production on Warner Bros.
 “Tarzan” and was weighing several offers, including this one.
 She also has an offer for “Suicide Squad” at Warner Bros., but scheduling must be worked out with “Taliban Shuffle” before she can commit.